Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Experimental Setup

 \subsubsection{NCH}

-The Sleep DataBank from Nationwide Children's Hospital (NCH) \citep{lee_nch_nodate, lee_large_2022} is an extensive dataset comprising 3,984 pediatric sleep studies performed on 3,673 distinct patients at NCH in the USA.
+The Sleep DataBank from the Nationwide Children's Hospital (NCH) \parencite{lee_nch_nodate, lee_large_2022} is an extensive dataset comprising 3,984 pediatric sleep studies performed on 3,673 distinct patients at the NCH in the USA.
 This dataset contains longitudinal clinical data sourced from the Electronic Health Record (EHR), which includes information on encounters, medications, measurements, diagnoses, and procedures, as well as published polysomnography (PSG) data with physiological signals.
-The unique aspects of this dataset are its significant size, its specific focus on pediatric patients, the real-world clinical environment, and the comprehensive clinical data.
-For our model, we used the C3-M2 EEG channel to classify sleep stages.
-Figure \ref{fig_class_dist}(c) displays the distribution of sleep stages within the NCH databank.
+The unique aspects of this dataset are its significant size, specific focus on pediatric patients, real-world clinical environment, and comprehensive clinical data.
+We used the C3-M2 EEG channel to classify sleep stages.
+Supplementary Figure \ref{fig_class_dist}(c) shows the distribution of sleep stages within the NCH databank.